dannihil/Wilderness-event-tracker/README.md

 - When you open the app, the **Home Screen** shows the next event with a countdown.
 - Use the toggle to filter between all events or only special ones.
 - Scroll through upcoming events in the list below.
-- Head to the **Settings Screen** to customize notification timing and preferences.
+- Head to the **Notifications Screen** to customize notification timing and preferences.
 - Tap the **Disclaimer** button to read the app’s disclaimer.

 ---